 Ease of Use

 This vacuum also did very well at collecting Cheerios, once again breaking the trend of crushing up the cereal and becoming clogged, like other Dyson models we tested were prone to doing.
-It took minimal effort to clean low-pile carpet and while it did begin to pile up the cereal, it sucked all of the Cheerios up with only a slight delay.
+It took minimal effort to clean the low-pile carpet, and while it did begin to pile up the cereal, it sucked all of the Cheerios up with only a slight delay.

-The Dyson V8 continued its exceptional performance into our oat cleanup test, with only trace amounts of crumbs left behind.
+The V8 left only trace amounts of crumbs behind when tasked with oats.
 In fact, it looked comparable to the performance of some of the better upright models in the fluffy carpet test.
 Finally, this model continued to show its carpet cleaning prowess in our final test, pet hair collection, collecting the vast majority of the hair we laid out.